 5. Offer Practical Solutions

-Once you’ve identified the problem, focus on providing solutions rather than assigning blame.
+Once you have identified the problem, focus on providing solutions rather than assigning blame.
 If you made a mistake, own up to it and explain how you will rectify it.
 If the client is at fault, communicate this respectfully while referencing relevant agreements or terms.
-Offering alternative communication methods-like regular check-ins or updates-can also help clients feel more included in the process.
+Offering alternative communication methods, like regular check-ins or updates, can also help clients feel more included in the process.

 6. Set Clear Expectations from the Start